haris140/APB-with-PoO/README.md

 # APB-with-PoO

-This repository will contain the source code of my resaerch study titled **Auditable permissioned blockchain with proof of observer** in the future.
+This repository will contain the source code of my research study titled **Auditable permissioned blockchain with proof of observer** in the future.
 For now it contains SHA-512 hashes of research assets inlcuding hash of submitted documents and source codes.

 ## Usage